Aditi Mittal

-Aditi Mittal is an Indian stand-up comedian, actress and writer.
+Aditi Mittal (12 November 1987) is an Indian stand-up comedian, actress and writer.
 One of the first women to do stand-up comedy in India, Mittal has been rated amongst India's top 10 stand-up comedians by The Times of India.
-CNNIBN.com named her as one of the top 30 "witty, intelligent and incredibly fun" Indian women to follow on Twitter.
-Mittal has written columns and articles in Grazia Men magazine, DNA, Firstpost and Financial Times (UK, Weekend Edition).
+CNN-IBN named her as one of the top 30 "witty, intelligent and incredibly fun" Indian women to follow on Twitter.
+Mittal has written columns and articles in Grazia magazine, DNA, Firstpost and Financial Times (UK, Weekend Edition).

 Career

-Mittal is one of the better-known faces of the Indian English stand-up comedy scene in North and West India.
-In 2009, she was one of the first 5 Indians to be featured in an Indians-only stand-up show called Local Heroes, organized by the U.K based "The Comedy Store."
-Today, she is a regular at Canvas Laugh Factory, Comedy Store Mumbai and has performed at venues and humor festivals across the country, clubs in UK and at Laugh Factory, Los Angeles.
+Mittal has been described by Mid-Day as one of the better-known faces of the Indian English stand-up comedy scene in North and West India.
+In 2009, she was one of the first 5 Indians to be featured in an Indians-only stand-up show called Local Heroes, organized by the U.K based club The Comedy Store.
+She has performed at Canvas Laugh Factory, Comedy Store Mumbai and several humor festivals across the country, clubs in UK and at Laugh Factory, Los Angeles.

 In 2013, Mittal was invited by the BBC for the prestigious 100 Women Conference in London.
-She first performed her solo show ‘Things they wouldn’t let me say’ in July 2013 at the Canvas Laugh Factory, Mumbai.
-The tour features an appearance by sex therapist Dr. Mrs. Lutchuke and the "thinking" Bollywood starlet Dolly Khurana.

 Along with American and South African comics, Mittal has been featured in the American documentary Stand-Up Planet, which depicts a stand-up comic's quest to find some of the best humor from corners of the developing world.
-She has appeared on CNN-IBN's Phenking News with Cyrus Broacha, and is a staple on the political satire show Jay Hind.
+She also appeared on CNN-IBN's Phenking News with Cyrus Broacha, and is a staple on the political satire show Jay Hind.
 She was one of the founding members of the Ghanta Awards and the Filmfail Awards, two of the biggest parody award shows in India.
 She has featured in Ripping the Decade with Vir Das, Fools Gold Awards on Comedy Central India, and Bollywood OMG on Channel V.